mingzhoushen/mingzhoushen.github.io/Teaching.md

   - Exam preparation sessions.

 **Mathematics**
 In the summer of 2013, I taught mathematics to middle school students at Chun’an Middle School in China.
-Using public transportation schedules as case studies, I helped students calculate distances and travel times, making linear equations more tangible through practical, relatable examples.
+Using public transportation schedules as case studies, I helped students calculate distances and travel times, making linear equations tangible through practical, relatable examples.
 This experience sparked my passion for teaching.